inemari/HvZ-Frontend/README.md

 6. Start the development server: `npm start`
 7. Access the application in your web browser at `http://localhost:3000`

+## Usage
+To start start the application, you run `npm start` in the terminal.
+After running the command, the web browser will open your localhost where you can interact with the application.

 ## Contributors
 - [Tommy Jåvold](https://github.com/t-lined)
 - [Ine Mari Bredesen](https://github.com/inemari)